Relationship Advice: How to Deal with Conflict Through Prevention

 In short, not assuming the worse when something unpleasant and unexpected happens will more often than not stop unnecessary relationship conflict before it starts.

 Do you experience frustrations in your relationship?
 Would you like to speak with someone who can help?
-Please contact us at Holistic Healing NY and schedule an appointment.
+Please contact us and schedule an appointment.